How to carve a freelance career out of what you love to do

 If money was not an option, what activity would you love to do?

 Identifying your passions and skills could lead to a variety of options.
 Consider your hobbies, interests, and talents, as well as any specialised knowledge you may have but have never thought to commercialise.

 Once you have honed in on what you want to do, you have to see what the competition is doing and then tweak it.
 What could you offer that they are not?
 What skills do they have that you don’t?
 Is there freelance work and demand for what you are hoping to do?
 Consider rates you would change and whether that is per project or hour and vision of who your ideal client is.
 Start building a business around that ideal customer.

 Build a portfolio to showcase your work

-If you already have examples of your work, then you can start building your portfolio.
+If you already have examples of your work, then you can start building your CV and portfolio through CV templates and software.
 If you do not have anything yet, then now is the time to start.
 Can you video what you do?
 Write about it?
 Think of ways that you can “showcase” your skills and abilities.
 Back this up with examples of your work, testimonials from satisfied clients, and a bio that highlights your experience and qualifications.